morriscox/Rules-of-Tech-Support/Rules of Tech Support - techs.md

 **Rule T24A** - Neither will you.

+#### Rule T25 - Your fellow techs will expect you to be their tech support.

 **Rule T568A** - white green, green, white orange, blue, white blue, orange, white brown, brown